 Making soap at home is one of my favorite hobbies.
 The idea of being able to make a soap with vegetable oils and customize it with colors and scents, amuses and stimulates me.
 In addition, it also makes me more eco-sustainable, not having to buy soap with useless packaging that sooner or later will have to be thrown away.
 In this post, I decided to list all the tools you need to have if you want to make soap at home with the cold method.
-To learn more about this method, read also my previous article where I describe the whole process and its execution.
-Are you ready to get started with this comprehensive list of soap making supplies??
-Let’s dive into it!
+This post is an excerpt fromSoap making 101 with the cold method, have a look at it by clicking here.
+You will find all the information to master this hobby.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.